 Every day, thousands of people choose to drive without a license.
 A driver could have many possible reasons for driving without a license.
 When you drive without a license, you take a significant risk.
 It may be possible to claim compensation when you’re involved in a car accident without a license.
 However, the other party’s insurer or attorney can bring up issues, denying you compensation.
-You’ll need an experienced Florida car accident lawyer to help you build a strong case.
+You’ll need an experienced car accident attorney to help you build a strong case.

 Driving Without a License is Against the Law in Florida